 Subpart B. Security measures.
-Security measures means processes, software, and hardware used by system and network administrators to protect the confidentiality, integrity, and availability of the computer resources and data owned by the System or its authorized users.
+Security measures means processes, software, and hardware used by system and network administrators to protect the confidentiality, integrity, and availability of the computer resources and data owned by the system or its authorized users.
 Security measures may include, but are not limited to, monitoring or reviewing individual user accounts for suspected policy violations and investigating security-related issues.

 Subpart C. System.
-For purposes of this procedure, System means the Board of Trustees, the Office of the Chancellor, each colleges and university within the System, and any part or combination thereof.
+System means the Board of Trustees, the system office, the state colleges and universities, and any part or combination thereof.

 Subpart D. System information technology.
-System information technology means all System facilities, technologies, and information resources used for information processing, transfer, storage and communications.
-This includes, but is not limited to, computer hardware and software, computer labs, classroom technologies such as computer-based instructional management systems, and computing and electronic communications devices and services, such as modems, e-mail, networks, telephones (including cellular), voicemail, facsimile transmissions, video, mobile devices, and multimedia materials.
+System information technology means all system facilities, technologies, and information resources used for information processing, transfer, storage and communications.
+This includes, but is not limited to, computer hardware and software, computer labs, classroom technologies such as computer-based instructional management systems, and computing and electronic communications devices and services, such as modems, e-mail, networks, telephones, voicemail, facsimile transmissions, video, mobile computing devices, and multimedia materials.